 Use this simple Champagne cocktail to test a couple of your bartending skills.
 It's an impressive yet simple drink that requires muddling and a sugar-rimmed glass.

 The strawberry vodka Champagne cocktail uses premium vodka along with three muddled strawberries and a hint of syrup and lemon.
 The wine rounds off the flavor and a simple strawberry garnish gives it an elegant appearance.Continue to 9 of 13 below.

 09 of 13

 One of your strawberry liqueur options is crème de fraises.
 Like all crème liqueurs, it's not creamy but gets its name because it has more sugar than most.
 This is perfect for a flavor like strawberry.

-The Victoria's Secret has long been a favorite cocktail and it's one of those delightful, fruity martinis.
-To go along with the liqueur, you'll need a citrus vodka and a little lemon juice.
-You really can't get much easier.
+The strawberry martini is a favorite recipe that features the liqueur.
+The only other ingredients you'll need are citrus vodka and a little lemon juice.
+It really can't get much easier.

 10 of 13